Learning Goals and Outcomes

 CDOS are activities that take place outside of the school and that help you with laying fondations for a working life outside of the school.
 Projects organised by the student are strongly encouraged but internships and performance periods with orchestras are also valid activities. (little film)

-Historical Development and Organology is taught at the Conservatoire in a more practical and inquisitive spirit than is usually the case for this subject.
+Historical Development and Organology is taught at the KC in a more practical and inquisitive spirit than is usually the case for this subject.
 The course

 aims to introduce students to professional independence by training them in a critical approach towards information from the internet and other sources of reference.
 Students investigate topics relevant to their practice through their instrument, learning to translate research into their practice and vice versa.

 Music History is a course developed in a transversal manner with respect to chronology.
 This course engages the student to reflect about broader issues and connect them to concrete aspects of their practice.
 It explores questions such as the role and impact of notation on the way we think about and make music, or the role of music in political debates.
 Students also learn about what a canon is and how it is constructed.
 The assessment criteria for this course include the ability to reflect on one's own musicianship in light of the topics discussed.

 Extended Programme Notes Final Presentation is another creative component of the bachelor curriculum.
 The assessment criteria for this course include the ability to programme a final presentation in the form of a concert, reflect on one's artistic development, put the concert programme into a wider context and present the programme, its rationale and its context in an attractive way to a wider public.